You need veggies to be healthy, but does your dog need them?

 In most cases, you don’t need to add them to their kibble bowl, says veterinarian Evy Alloway, who practices at Killingworth Animal Hospital in Connecticut.

 If the dog food you buy has a stamp of approval from the Association of American Feed Control Officials (or AAFCO) it means it offers a balanced diet.
 Everything they need is already in their food.
 You don’t have to worry about giving vegetables -- or grains, for that matter -- to your dog to make sure they get a balanced meal.

 While you don’t need to add vegetables to your dog’s diet, it doesn’t mean that you can’t.
 Many pet owners offer carrots, green beans, or broccoli to dogs as treats.

 They’re low-calorie, so they’re good for Fido.
 But don’t offer too many vegetables as snacks.
 Treats of any kind should not make up more than 10 percent of your dog’s diet.
-Ask your vet for what that means for your dog based on his weight and activity level.
+Ask your vet for what that means for your dog based on their weight and activity level.

 They’re Good for Overweight Dogs